OutSystems/docs-support/src/forge/forge-overview.md

 * As a closed component that doesn’t allow customization.
 As part of the product, these components are under intellectual property protection.

+## What is a Trusted project? { #trusted }

+A Trusted project is a component that has been validated by the OutSystems Curation Team.
+This ensures the component delivers the promised functionality and that it was built based on best practices for security, documentation and code quality.
+Trusted components are supported by the Community.

+You can find the detailed requirements to trust a component in the [Trusted components requirements](trusted-requirements.md).

-## What is a featured project?
+## What is a featured project? { #featured }

 A featured project is a component or application, not necessarily developed by OutSystems, that we believe is valuable to customers, either because of its functionality or its content.

-## What is a deprecated project?
+## What is a deprecated project? { #deprecated }

 A deprecated project is a component or application that's no longer suitable or recommended for download.
 Most likely this is because another project with equivalent functionality has replaced it.

-## How do I get support for a specific project?
+## How do I get support for a specific project? { #get-support }

 Customers with an active subscription to OutSystems can submit a request via the OutSystems Support Portal for OutSystems Supported projects.